casser/typescript-cyclic-references-problem/README.md

 console.info(Two.one)

 ```
-so this is throwing error when trying to create One instace
+so this is throwing error when trying to create `One` instace, the expectation is to have `One` declared at the time of exection .

-this can be hacked by using some cached getters, which can be somehow used to solve the main problem in runtime/loader :
+This can be hacked by using some cached getters, which can be somehow used to solve the main problem in runtime(loader) :

 ```ts
 // cached.ts